autistic-symposium/master-algorithms-py/README.md

 <br>

 ### Hello, anon 👋🏻
-### I am bt3gl, and this repository contains my book on Algorithms and Data Structure in Python, ublished by [Hanbit Media](http://www.hanbit.co.kr/) in 2014.
+### This repository contains my book on Algorithms and Data Structure in Python, published by [Hanbit Media](http://www.hanbit.co.kr/) in 2014.

 <br>